workadventure/workadventure/uploader/README.md

 As of now, only Redis storage support "temporary files" (for example, audio files).
 You can have both AWS and Redis setup and the uploader will favor AWS for permanent files and Redis for temporary files.

+# A note on tests

+The tests run in separate node instances because Redis and S3 provider configurations conflict in a global way.